theuerc/Website/src/routes/blog/qovery-and-gitpod.md

 ## The Magic Behind it

 Qovery is a product that integrates into your working environment, meaning that you can connect it directly to the git account of your choice; it will take the applications from those VCS providers.
-You can also note that it's integrated in the same way with Gitpod as it's working on Git, so when you make a change with Gitpod, Qovery detect the change and react to it.
-You can also integrate your CI/CD, Container Registry if you want to deploy an already build the container image.
-Several interfaces exist, such as a web interface, CLI, API, and Terraform Provider.
-All your actions on those interfaces are applied to your Cloud Infrastructure as you connect your Cloud Provider account when registering in just 30min.
+You can also note that it’s integrated in the same way with Gitpod as it’s working on Git, so when you make a change with Gitpod, Qovery detect the change and react to it.
+You can also integrate your CI/CD, Container Registry if you want to deploy an already build container image.
+There are several interfaces, such as a web interface, CLI, API and even a Terraform Provider.
+All the actions you will perform on those interfaces are applied to your Cloud Infrastructure as you connect your Cloud Provider account when registering in just 30 min.

 <figure class="flex flex-col items-center text-center">
   <img src="/images/blog/qovery-and-gitpod/interfaces.png" alt="interfaces" width="600" />